skiller185/activities/README.md

 # Activities
-`ActivitySuggestion.java` will do the following:
+`ActivitySuggestion.class` will do the following:

 1. Take a file with a file name denoted in the first argument containing one activity per line
 2. Read each line into a String